AhmadKhazem/CyberSecurityPortfolio/README.md

-# Cyber Security Portfolio
+# Cybersecurity Portfolio

-Welcome to my Cyber Security Portfolio.
+Welcome to my Cybersecurity Portfolio.
 This repository showcases the projects and exercises I've completed to develop and demonstrate my skills in cybersecurity.